 Code 1 - Delacon's Standard Call Tracking Code

 The standard version is the most common variation of the tracking code.
-This code accounts for a single number or pool of dynamic numbers (Service ID) being used on the particular page where the code is implemented.
+This code accounts for a service with a single number or a pool of dynamic numbers that tracks one number on the page where the code is implemented.

 <script src="//vxml4.plavxml.com/sited/ref/ctrk/MID-CID" async></script>